INFORMSJoC/2020.0210/README.md

 This archive is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [CC BY License](LICENSE).

-Supporting material for paper titled: "Variable Bound Tightening and Valid Constraints for Multiperiod Blending", by Yifu Chen and Christos Maravelias.
+Supporting material for paper titled: ["Variable Bound Tightening and Valid Constraints for Multiperiod Blending"](https://doi.org/10.1287/ijoc.2021.1140) by Yifu Chen and Christos Maravelias.

 ## Cite